mandelsoft/documents/config/README.md

 typically again a turing complete language, with synchronization, steps and explicit calls to the API of the target environment.

-Because of this, in most cases, it more convenient for an installation developer to implement everything in the programming language he is used to.
+Because of this, in most cases, it is more convenient for an installation developer to implement everything in the programming language he is used to.
 The only support by an installation framework should cover the access to the configuration values and potentially the execution and configuration of the installation process implementation itself.